RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Experiment

 \subsubsection{Pseudo Value Analysis}

 In order to select reliable pseudo values, we measured the entropy of each pseudo value.
 To verify our proposed reliability measurement method, we computed pseudo value's accuracy according to entropy.
-The entropy is proportional to $\ln(\sigma)$, as shown in (7), so we report pseudo value's accuracy according to the standard deviation for convenience of calculation.
+The entropy is proportional to $\ln(\sigma)$, as shown in (7), so we report pseudo value's accuracy according to the variance for convenience of calculation.
 We used the air quality dataset under different missing rates for this experiment.
 We also used Bi-GRU with RDIS, and we fixed an update epoch as 400.
-Figure 6 (a) shows that the pseudo value's accuracy declines when the standard deviation increases.
-It means that pseudo values with low standard deviation are reliable ones, which verifies the effectiveness of our proposed pseudo value selection method.
-In addition, we tested the performance of RDIS based on different values of standard deviations, which is the threshold for selecting pseudo values.
-We attached the result of this experiment to the supplementary material, and the best performance was obtained when the standard deviation was 0.003.
+Figure 4 (a) shows that the pseudo value's accuracy declines when the variance increases.
+It means that pseudo values with low variance are reliable ones, which verifies the effectiveness of our proposed pseudo value selection method.